Irfan-Khan-I/customer-segmentation/README.md

 Open your web browser and navigate to http://127.0.0.1:5000.
 You will see a form to upload your CSV files for segmentation.

-##Docker Setup
+Docker Setup
 To run the application in a Docker container:

 Build the Docker Image:

 bash
-Copy code
+Copy code:
 docker build -t customer-segmentation .
 Run the Docker Container:

 bash
-Copy code
+Copy code:
 docker run -p 5000:5000 customer-segmentation

 License